BrownAppliedCryptography/brownappliedcryptography.github.io/src/docs/projects/yaos.md

 ## Functionality

-You will primarily need to edit `drivers/crypto_driver.cxx` and `pkg/client.cxx`.
+You will primarily need to edit TODO:.
 The following is an overview of relevant files:
 - TODO:

 The following roadmap should help you organize concerns into a sequence: